huggingface/candle/candle-book/src/guide/hello_world.md

 We will now create the hello world of the ML world, building a model capable of solving MNIST dataset.

-Open `src/main.rs` and fill in with these contents:
+Open `src/main.rs` and fill in with this content:

 ```rust
 # extern crate candle;